I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 We estimate the number of participants in each course to be between 10 to 20 students.

 What will my schedule look like that week?

-Typically you will have a 3.5-hour lecture and a lunch break each day.
-Your day may start as early as 9 or 10 AM, and finish as late as 4 PM.
-We may also offer additional optional activities during the Summer School week, that are typically scheduled to start after the last lecture of the day.
+Check out the Summer School schedule on our website.
+We may also offer additional optional activities during the Summer School week, which are typically scheduled to start after the last lecture of the day.

 When will I get the Summer School schedule?

-A draft version of the Summer School schedule is already available on our website, while the final Summer School daily schedule will be finalized by the end of May 2019, and will be shared with the participants before the Summer School begins.
+A draft version of the Summer School schedule is already available on our website, while the final Summer School daily schedule will be shared with confirmed participants by the end of May.

-Can I know the names and contact details of other participants on my course?
+Can I know the names and contact details of other participants in my course?